filecoin-project/lotus-infra/README.md

 At least as of 2024-08-01, ArchiOz is single machine with these specs:
 - AMD EPYC 7F32 8-Core Processor
 - 512GiB of RAM
-- 7TiB of NVMe
+- 2x3.5TiB NVMe (RAID0 on /mnt/nvmeraid0)
-- 60TiB of HDD iirc (Currently not mounted)
+- 4x16TiB HDDs (Currently not mounted, but can be found when running `lsblk` in the termina)
 - RTX 2080 Ti

-It is physical hardware located in X that @rjan90 setup.
+It is physical hardware located in the [Basefarm OSL5](https://www.datacentermap.com/norway/oslo/basefarm-osl5/) datacenter that @rjan90 setup.